-[Fellows must demonstrate the ability to manage the care of patients:] in a variety of health care settings; (Core)
+[Fellows must demonstrate the ability to manage the care of patients:] in a variety of health care settings, including inpatient and various ambulatory settings; (Core)

 Subspecialty-Specific Background and Intent: Emerging models of care and needs of populations served by programs will result in fellows having educational experiences in novel or non-traditional settings.
+Examples of non-traditional educational settings include but are not limited to rotations on mobile buses that travel to areas of increased need, and "pop-up" health clinics within community centers.

-- 1. Describe the Review Committee's rationale for this revision: - The Review Committee felt it was important to acknowledge that some fellow education will likely occur in settings beyond the traditional inpatient/hospital setting.
-Examples of non-traditional educational settings that may be used for fellow education include, but are not limited to, electronic (virtual) intensive care unit (eICU).
+- 1. Describe the Review Committee's rationale for this revision: - The Review Committee felt it was important to acknowledge that some fellow education will likely occur in settings beyond the traditional inpatient/hospital or outpatient/ambulatory settings.
+Examples of non-traditional educational settings that may be used for fellow education include, but are not limited to, rotations on mobile buses that travel to areas of increased need, and "pop-up" health clinics within community centers.
 This requirement also dovetails with the requirement for "individualized educational experiences" (IV.C.7.).
 The Review Committee inserted the same requirement and Background and Intent in the Program Requirements for Graduate Medical Education in Internal Medicine. - 2.
 How will the proposed requirement or revision improve resident/fellow education, patient safety, and/or patient care quality? - This will directly improve fellow education and patient care because it ensures that those who are interested in a pursuing a career path in a particular setting after fellowship can pursue such experiences during fellowship. - 3.
 How will the proposed requirement or revision impact continuity of patient care?

-This may improve continuity of patient care if fellows have access to their patients in a novel or non-traditional educational setting. - 4.
+This may improve continuity of patient care if patients have easier access to their physician in a novel or non-traditional educational setting. - 4.
 Will the proposed requirement or revision necessitate additional institutional resources (e.g., facilities, organization of other services, addition of faculty members, financial support; volume and variety of patients), if so, how?

 N/A - 5.
 How will the proposed revision impact other accredited programs?
-N/A